 The Pawsey Supercomputing Centre has awarded the Galaxy Australia team expedited access to its newly-refreshed Nimbus cloud computer for COVID-19 (SARS-CoV2) research.

-The Galaxy Australia team comprises staff from QCIF bioinformatics arm QFAB and Melbourne Bioinformatics based at the University of Melbourne.
+The Galaxy Australia team comprises staff from QCIF Bioinformatics and Melbourne Bioinformatics based at the University of Melbourne.

 SARS-CoV2 researchers wanting to rapidly analyse their data using the published tools and workflows available to them on free bioinformatics platform Galaxy Australia, now have access to a dedicated COVID-19 Pulsar via Pawsey’s Nimbus cloud.